shoekla/Machine-Learning-Workshop/README.md

 ## Part 1: Understanding what ML is and what it does
 https://www.youtube.com/watch?v=cKxRvEZd3Mw&list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal

-## Part 2: The K nearest neighbors algorithm
+## Part 2: The K Nearest Neighbors Algorithm

 KNN or K nearest neighbors is a simple machine learning algorithm.
 Training data is represented as nodes on a graph that represents x dimensions (x represents the number of attributes the training data contains, for the example we use a simple 2 dimensional graph but the algorithm is still the same).
 Whenever a new node is added the algorithm finds the K nearest nodes, and uses the training on what those nodes are to predict/classify what the new node is.
 K is usually an odd number that will get an accurate depiction of where the node while settling ties that might occur from an even K value.